-For me it was literally a whole new beginning of setting my life on a path of self-discovery, self-advocacy and personal empowerment.
+For me it was literally a whole new beginning and set my life on a path of self-discovery, self-advocacy and personal empowerment.

-I am editor and co-author of Spectrum Women: Walking to the Beat of Autism, covering never before published insights of life for women on the autism spectrum.
-Together with 14 fellow autistic women, we bare our heart and souls to the reader, providing valuable information, validation, support and advice.
+Inspired by the magazine, Spectrum Women: Walking to the Beat of Autism covers never before published insights of life for women on the autism spectrum.
+As editor and co-author together with 14 fellow autistic women, we bare our heart and souls to the reader, providing valuable information, validation, support and advice.
 Working together with Dr Michelle Garnett, clinical psychologist of over 20 years in autism spectrum conditions, makes this book a well-rounded publication that fills a large gap between the personal and the professional.
 This book is a must read for women of all ages, and will make you laugh, cry, feel validated, but most importantly, you will never feel alone again.

-I’m also a highly committed autism advocate, writer, speaker and keen motorcyclist, making a variety of appearances on Australian radio, television, in newspapers and magazines and the SBS television documentary, The Chameleons: Women with Autism.
-Co-founder of Bikers for Autism Australia, and Community Council Member of AASET (Autistic Adults and other Stakeholders Engaged Together) that provides advice and input into the areas of research on autistic health.
-I am an independent autistic peer reviewer of the journal Autism in Adulthood.
+I’m a highly committed autism advocate, writer, speaker and keen motorcyclist, making a variety of appearances on Australian radio, television, in newspapers and magazines and the SBS television documentary, The Chameleons: Women with Autism.

 I was awarded a Special Commendation in the 2017 Autism Queensland Creative Futures Awards by the Queensland Governor, his Excellency Paul De Jersey and spoke at the World Autism Organisation Congress 2018 in Houston Texas and more recently, keynoted for a special event “A Woman’s Voice: Understanding Autistic Needs” for the National Institute of Mental Health (NIHM) in Washington DC, USA.